 The display quality is measured in pixels – basically dots on the screen.
-The more pixels the more you can fit on the screen and the better quality images you will see.
+The more pixels the more you can fit on the screen, the better quality images you will see.

 Budget laptops usually come with 1,366 x 768 pixel resolutions while more expensive ones will come with 1,600 x 900 or even 1,920 x 1,080 (which is full HD quality).
 In general, you should go for the best quality display you can afford, especially if you’re going to be watching movies or TV.